dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 4. For **User Affinity**, choose whether devices with this profile must enroll with or without an assigned user.
     - **Enroll with User Affinity** - Choose this option for devices that belong to users and that want to use the Company Portal for services like installing apps.
 If using ADFS and the enrollment profile has **Authenticate with Company Portal instead of Setup Assistant** set to **No**, [WS-Trust 1.3 Username/Mixed endpoint](https://technet.microsoft.com/library/adfs2-help-endpoints) [Learn more](https://technet.microsoft.com/itpro/powershell/windows/adfs/get-adfsendpoint) is required.

     - **Enroll without User Affinity** - Choose this option for device unaffiliated with a single user.
-Use this for devices that perform tasks without accessing local user data.
+Use this option for devices that perform tasks without accessing local user data.
 Apps like the Company Portal app don’t work.

 5. If you chose **Enroll with User Affinity**, you have the option to let users authenticate with Company Portal instead of the Apple Setup Assistant.